In situ characterization of laser-induced strong field ionization phenomena: Results

 The schematic of our experimental setup is shown in Fig. \ref{Fig_SetUp}.
-A linearly polarized laser pulse from a Ti:sapphire amplifier ( centered around $\lambda = 800$ nm) was focused by a spherical f=500 mm focusing mirror M2 through the vacuum chamber window (W) onto a gas jet (GJ).
+A linearly polarized laser pulse from a Ti:sapphire amplifier, centered around $\lambda = 800$ nm with a pulse duration of 30 fs (measured at the laser output), was focused by a spherical f=500 mm focusing mirror M2 through the vacuum chamber window (W) onto a gas jet (GJ).
 To maintain precise control over the pulse energy, a motorized $\lambda/2$ waveplate (RWP) and a thin-film polarizer (TFP) were employed.
 The focal plane on the gas jet was monitored via an image-conjugated microscope, which comprised a beam-picking mirror (FM), an objective lens (OL), and a CCD imager.

+The ion detector \cite{shiner_wavelength_scaling_2009, frumker_wavepacket_PRL2012, Tchulov_LaserStrongFieldTom_ScRep_2017} is composed of a stainless steel grounded plate ($\textrm{ID}^\textrm{G}$) connected mechanically and galvanically to the body of the pulsed valve , and the metal mesh ($\textrm{ID}^\textrm{-}$) attached to the ($\textrm{ID}^\textrm{G}$) with dielectric rods and connected to the negative high-voltage, $V_{PS}$ via a simple passive electronic circuit shown in Fig. \ref{Fig_SetUp}.
+In this experiment, we employed a pulsed valve (Parker series 9 solenoid valve) that is widely recognized for its versatility and widespread use in numerous strong-field experiments.
+It is important to note that our approach is not limited to this specific valve and can seamlessly adapt to other gas jet sources as well.
+We applied a voltage of $V_{PS}=-500$ V and set the distance between the grounded plate and the mesh to d=80 mm.
+Both the grounded plate and the mesh are circular, each with an 80 mm diameter.